vishvas1410/PLAYPOWER_TASK_NOTES_SHARING_APP/README.md

 - Use the toolbar for text formatting and note-taking features.
 - Explore advanced AI functionalities for glossary highlights, grammar checks, and insights.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your proposed changes.

 ## License
 This project is licensed under the [MIT License](LICENSE).